Joel Klatt: College career

-For the 2004 season, he started 12 games and played in all 13, being benched in the Iowa State game for lackluster performance.
-He was 192–334 for 2,065 yards and 9 touchdowns but had 15 interceptions.
-He was placed on scholarship status for this season, having played the previous two in walk-on status.
-He continued to set records at Colorado and led the team to the Big 12 Conference North title, losing the championship game to Oklahoma.
+For the 2004 season, he started twelve games and played in all thirteen, being benched in the Iowa State game for lackluster performance.
+He was 192–334 for 2,065 yards and nine touchdowns but had fifteen interceptions.
+He was placed on scholarship status for this season, having played the previous two on walk-on status.
+He continued to set records at Colorado and led the team to the Big 12 Conference North title before losing the championship game to Oklahoma.
 He then went on to lead his team to victory in the Houston Bowl against UTEP.
-He set 8 school records and recorded his first and only reception going for 18 yards on a throwback with Bernard Jackson against Texas A&M. He was on the official watch list for the Davey O'Brien Award (one of 42 candidates), and Street & Smith’s selected him as an honorable mention preseason All-American.
+He set eight school records and recorded his first, and only, reception going for eighteen yards on a throwback with Bernard Jackson against Texas A&M. He was on the official watch list for the Davey O'Brien Award (one of 42 candidates), and Street & Smith’s selected him as an honorable mention preseason All-American.

-He again led the Buffs to the Big 12 North Title during the 2005 season.
-However, Klatt's college career was ended in the Big 12 Championship Game against Texas when he was knocked out after being hit by Texas linebacker Drew Kelson during the 70–3 blowout.
+He again led Colorado to the Big 12 North Title during the 2005 season, a season in which he set several Colorado quarterback records.
+However, Klatt's college career ended in the Big 12 Championship Game against Texas when he was knocked out after being hit by Texas linebacker Drew Kelson during the 70–3 blowout.
 He suffered a severe concussion that left him hospitalized for weeks after the game.
-During the season, though, he set several Colorado quarterback records.

-Klatt became embittered by the nonchalance of the NCAA over the effects of his career-ending hit.
+Klatt was upset by the nonchalance of the NCAA over the effects of his career-ending hit.
 His comments included him saying the NCAA is "terribly run," that "exploits athletes," and that "has its priorities out of whack."
 Further:

 "If they want to exploit us, as athletes, and sell our jerseys and put us on video games, then perhaps they should protect us on the field better, so that we can, in the future, get that compensation and possibly go to the NFL.
 It seems like they’re more concerned with what guys do after the play and after they score, which is completely irrelevant to safety, or anything like that.
 But if a player who goes into the end zone and gets a little too excited, is that as important as someone who gets a head injury?
 I just think their priorities are a little out of whack."